Sphinx111/Tetra-Build-1/README.md

 You will need:
-* gnuradio v3.7.14 and gnuradio-companion with rtl-sdr (fixed Qt Hint problem with GnuRadio 3.7.11)
+* gnuradio v3.7.14 and gnuradio-companion with rtl-sdr (works also with GnuRadio 3.7.11)
 * gcc
-* [json-c v0.12](https://github.com/json-c/json-c/tree/json-c-0.12) (may have problems with newer versions)
+* rapidjson v1.1.0 (packages available in Ubuntu, Debian/Devuan and Slackware from SlackBuild.org)
 * zlib v1.2.11 (other versions may work)
-* sox
+* sox for audio processing
 * ncurses (optional interface for the recorder.
 If you don't want it, set `#undef WITH_NCURSES` in file `recorder/window.h`)

 Build decoder